 On our way home from the pleasure park, I got a little too ambitious on a turn and ended up falling off my bike with Shiloh on the back.
 It was pretty scary for both of us.
 Luckily the driver heading toward us was paying attention.
 He immediately stopped, and got out of the car to make sure we were ok.
 Luckily we were fine.
 Neither of us were hurt, just a little shaken up.
 This moment was a reminder that it’s absolutely essential to wear a helmet, and to bike conservatively when biking with children.

 Stats: 16miles (26km) 650 feet (198 meters) of ascent

 On our last day we biked back to Newcastle from Whitley Bay and caught the train home.
 As we wrapped up our adventure.
 What I felt most was pride.
 We embarked on an ambitious journey and we made it!
 We had more joy than tears, And even though everyone, except Peter, fell off their bikes, no one got hurt.
 And now that it’s over, it’s especially satisfying to know that as a family, we biked across England!

-For a more detailed look at our ride.
-Check out our YouTube video!
+For a more detailed look at our ride, some gorgeous views and laughs check out our YouTube video!

 Thank you for the beautiful write-up, for 10+ yrs now I’ve cherrished your blog and am so grateful to have this as a wonderful reminder of all the beautiful things we’ve done together as a family.
 It’ll make it easy to go back and repeat these same trips many years from now and hopefully the same little cute B&Bs will still be available